-In this installment of our monthly email threat review, we present an overview of the email-based threats observed in August 2021 and compare them to the previous month’s threats.
+In this monthly email threat review instalment, we present an overview of the email-based threats observed in August 2022 and compare them to the previous month’s threats.

 The report provides insights into: